hamza15/Visualize-Github-Pygal/README.md

 # Visualize-Github-Pygal
 Showcase the most popular projects on Github with Pygal.

+## Dependencies:

+- Must have python installed.
+- We need the 'requests' module to request information from a website and examine the response.
+To download run the following:

+	pip install --user requests
+- To produce vector graphic files we will use Python's visualization package Pygal.
+Run the following command to install: pip intsall --user pygal

 ## Steps:

 - Clone the project to a local repo.